MAT Fellow Steve Neumann’s Interview with the PA Secretary of Education

 “The impetus for me to get involved in education and pursue my Master of Arts in Teaching,” Steve says, “was the research I did for an article I wrote for The New York Times called ‘Free the Philosophical Beast’.
 I had interviewed Grace Robinson, creator of an organization called Thinking Space in the U.K. that, among other things, was involved in the Philosophy for Children movement.”

 Steve believes that K-12 education is ultimately about building the intellectual and ethical character of our nation’s children, or “the process of forming fundamental dispositions, intellectual and emotional, toward nature and fellow men,” as John Dewey wrote in Democracy and Education in 1916.
-Not only is Steve grateful to have had another wonderful opportunity to interview someone in education, he’s eager to continue his lifelong learning and explore his own educational philosophy back at Moravian College.
+Not only is Steve grateful to have had another wonderful opportunity to interview someone in education, he’s eager to continue his lifelong learning and explore his own educational philosophy back at Moravian University.